ricleal/DjangoPlotLy/README.md

 site1/app1/plots.py
 ```

-Requirements are in the pip.txt file.
+Requirements are in the requirements.txt file.